mariodavid/mariodavid.github.io/_drafts/testing-of-cuba-applications-part-1.md

 <img style="float: right; width:100px; padding: 10px;" src="{{site.url}}/images/testing-of-cuba-applications-part-1/unit-test.png">

 Starting with *unit testing*, which is the testing style with the smallest scope.
 In a unit test, a unit is tested in isolation.
-In a object orientated language a unit oftentimes means a class, but this one to one mapping is not necessary.
+In an object oriented language a unit oftentimes means a class, but this one-to-one mapping is not necessary.
 It could be a method or a package as well, depending on your definition of a "unit", but for now we can stick to the "unit = class" mapping.
-In order to test a unit in isolation it is required to cut off the dependent units.
+In order to test a unit in isolation, it is required to cut off the dependent units.
 This is normally done through a technique called *Mocking* or *Stubbing*.

 <img style="float: left; width:100px; padding: 10px;" src="{{site.url}}/images/testing-of-cuba-applications-part-1/integration-test.png">